Jonnywdev/Portfolio-Project-1/README.md

 - Each card has stars at the top that the customer has given to us, and the review that they have given to us beneath it.
 - Like the recent news section the cards are stacked in a row on big/medium screen sizes then switches to collums on smaller screen sizes.
 - It also has the same hover effect as the recent news section, with a shaddow being added on hover, giving it the effect that it lifts off the page.
+* ##### Gallery
+- The gallery has lots off diferent images in it, to show the different range in events that we offer.
+- On big screens the collumn count is 6, on medium screens it is 3 and on smaller screens it is 2.

 #### Contact Us
 * ##### Contact us secttion